Free & Confidential Services for Employees, Physicians, Professional Staff & IHP Students

-The Mass General Brigham Employee Assistance Program is available to help with anything related to the LGBTQ communities and those who want to be a support.
-The resources below are welcoming and informed about LGBTQ issues.
-If you would like assistance with an issue you are facing or with identifying the right resources for you, a family member or a friend, give us a call at 866-724-4327, and one of our EAP consultants would be glad to discuss your particular request.
+The Mass General Brigham Employee Assistance Program is available to help with anything related to the LGBTQ+ communities and those who want to be a support.
+The resources below are welcoming and informed about LGBTQ+ issues.
+If you would like assistance with an issue you are facing or with identifying the right resources for you or a family member, contact the EAP at 866-724-4327 for confidential assistance.

 “Coming out is when a person decides to reveal an important part of who they are with someone in their life.
 For many LGBTQ people, this involves sharing their sexual orientation and/or gender identity.
 Coming out isn’t always easy.
 After thinking it through, you may decide not to come out.
 You are valid and deserve support no matter who you do or do not share your identities with.
 Remember, there isn’t one right way to come out, and it’s YOUR choice”

 Every year National Coming Out Day (October 11) honors those brave individuals who have come out as LGBTQ or as a straight ally for equality.
 Homophobia and transphobia thrive in silence, and the act of coming out when it feels safe enough to do so makes it easier for others to do the same.
 When people know someone who is LGBTQ, they are far more likely to support equality under the law.

 Every person who speaks up changes hearts and minds, and creates new advocates for equality.

 The Mass General Brigham EAP is here to help you navigate this process and to assist those who want to support someone else in this process.

 How to be an Ally & Advocate